polyaxon/polyaxon/site/docs/intro/information/features.md

 - **Members:** Members can view and act on experiments/jobs/services, as well as view most other data within the organization.
 - **Admins:** Admin privileges on any teams of which they\'re a member.
 They can create new teams and projects, as well as remove teams and projects which they are already admin of.
 - **Managers:** Gains admin access on all teams as well as the ability to add and remove members.
+- **Billing:** Can see/edit billing information and subscription details only.
 - **Owners:** Gains full permission across the organization.
 Can manage members as well as perform catastrophic operations such as removing the organization.

 Polyaxon also comes with a concept called `Team` that allows you to promote a user role on specific teams,